ianlamb/stolen-realm-planner/README.md

 ### Skill Calculator

--   add character level picker
 -   add ability to share builds
-    -   should be able to name your build as well
 -   add icons for skills
 -   add tooltip data for other skill trees
     -   fire